 The scheme proposed in Figure 3b represents a step towards process intensification.
 Depending on the profile of the final products that constitute the target of the specific biorefinery effort, process intensification can be pushed well further, resulting in the reduction or avoidance of antisolvents and energy involved in the precipitation scheme of the biopolymer fractions from the initial pretreatment step.
-An example of process intensification for the production of biofuels [31,32].
+An example of process intensification is the one-pot integration of the stages of pretreatment, saccharification and fermentation for the production of biofuels [31,32].
 In this case, the use of ionic liquids showing compatibility with the biocatalyst(s) used for the saccharification and fermentation will be a requirement.